Master of Environmental Management

 There are limited Commonwealth Supported Places (CSPs) available for this degree.
 Domestic students who receive a CSP will have a substantial proportion of their fees subsidised by the Australian government.
 CSP places are assessed on the basis of merit.
 Your eligibility to receive a CSP will be automatically assessed when you apply.
 The majority of CSP places are awarded in the lead up to term start, students may first receive a full paying offer and if eligible later receive a CSP place.
 Accepting your full paying offer will not detract from your ability to secure a CSP place.
 Start your postgraduate application today with our guide on how to apply.

-There is a limited number of Commonwealth Supported Places available for this degree.
-The indicative tuition fee for domestic postgraduate students shown is for fee-paying students, not students in Commonwealth Supported Places.
-To find out more about the student contribution amounts for Commonwealth Supported Places visit Postgraduate Commonwealth Support.
+There are a limited number of Commonwealth Supported Places (CSP) available for this degree/program.
+Your eligibility to receive a CSP will be automatically assessed when you apply.
+To find out more about Commonwealth Supported Places visit Postgraduate Commonwealth Support.

 *Fees are subject to annual review by the University and may increase annually, with the new fees effective from the start of each calendar year.
 The indicative fees listed here are based on an estimated average and are for tuition only other fees and charges are not included.
 The amount you pay will vary depending on the calendar year to enrol, the courses you select and whether your study load is more or less than 1 Equivalent Full Time Student Load (8 courses per year).